CluelessCoder73/vdscript_to_cpf/README.md

 Usage:
 1. Specify the paths for the .vdscript file, .cpf file, video file, and audio file.
 2. Run the script.

+Note: Works best with .vdscript files processed by "vdscript_range_adjuster", which is another one of my python scripts.
+It can be found on GitHub.
+If your cut-in/cut-out points have already been aligned with keyframes, "vdscript_range_adjuster" is not necessary.

+Version History:
+v1.0.0 - Initial script with basic conversion functionality. v1.1.0 - Added segment identifying feature for all output .cpf files.